Rajpratik71/linux-manPages/ppmtoilbm.md

               1-16 planes for each color component.

        Chunks written:
               BMHD, CMAP, CAMG (only for HAM), BODY (not for colormap files) unofficial DCOL chunk for direct color ILBM

 OPTIONS
        Options marked with (*) can be prefixed with a "no", e.g. "-nohamif".
 All options can be abbreviated to their shortest unique prefix.

        -maxplanes | -mp n
               (default 5, minimum 1, maximum 16) Maximum planes to write in a normal ILBM.
-If the pixmap does not fit into <n> planes,  ppm‐ toilbm  writes a HAM file (if -hamif is used), a 24bit file (if -24if is used) or a direct color file (if  -dcif  is  used)  or aborts with an error.
+If the pixmap does not fit into <n> planes, ppmtoilbm writes a HAM file (if -hamif is used), a 24bit  file
+              (if -24if is used) or a direct color file (if -dcif is used) or aborts with an error.

        -fixplanes | -fp n
               (min 1, max 16) If a normal ILBM is written, it will have exactly <n> planes.

        -hambits | -hamplanes n
-              (default 6, min 3, max 16) Select number of planes for HAM pic‐ ture.
+              (default 6, min 3, max 16) Select number of planes for HAM picture.
 The current Amiga hardware supports 6 and 8 planes, so for now you should only use this values.

        -normal (default)
-              Turns off -hamif/-24if/-dcif,  -hamforce/-24force/-dcforce  and
+              Turns off -hamif/-24if/-dcif, -hamforce/-24force/-dcforce and -cmaponly.
-              -cmaponly.
 Also sets compression type to byterun1.

        -hamif (*)

        -24if (*)

        -dcif (*)
               Write a HAM/24bit/direct color file if the pixmap does not fit into <maxplanes> planes.

        -hamforce (*)